lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

            accessLocation        GeneralName  }
 ~~~

-This document defines a new access method `id-ad-certDiscovery` which is an OBJECT IDENTIFIER that indicates the `accessMethod` of the AccessDescription is for certificate discovery.
+This document defines a new access method `id-ad-certDiscovery` which is an OBJECT IDENTIFIER that indicates the `accessMethod` of the AccessDescription will contain an `on-RelatedCertificateDescriptor` as defined below.

+is for certificate discovery.
 The `accessLocation` is a GeneralName OTHER NAME type defined as `on-relatedCertificateDescriptor` and is identified by the 'id-on-relatedCertificateDescriptor' OBJECT IDENTIFIER which has a value of `RelatedCertificateDescriptor`.

 ~~~
 id-ad-certDiscovery OBJECT IDENTIFIER ::= { id-ad TBD }

 -- Other Name OID Arc --
 id-on OBJECT IDENTIFIER ::= { id-pkix 8 }

 -- Certificate Discovery Access Descriptor --
-   id-on-relatedCertificateDescriptor OBJECT IDENTIFIER ::= { id-on TBD }
+id-on-relatedCertificateDescriptor OBJECT IDENTIFIER ::=
+                                                   { id-on TBD }

 on-RelatedCertificateDescriptor OTHER-NAME ::= {
-      RelatedCertificateDescriptor IDENTIFIED BY id-on-relatedCertificateDescriptor }
+   RelatedCertificateDescriptor IDENTIFIED BY
+                                 id-on-relatedCertificateDescriptor
+}
 ~~~

 `RelatedCertificateDescriptor` is defined as follows: